MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/inf-validation-errors-and-warnings.md

 ### Handling Errors
 You must fix all errors in order to pass driver tests on the Hardware Dev Center dashboard.
 Errors are related to the following conditions:
--   The INF parser was unable to successfully interpret your INF
+-   The INF parser is unable to successfully interpret your INF
--   The INF parser was able to interpret the INF if some default-value assumption was made (ambiguous syntax)
+-   The INF parser is able to interpret the INF only by making a default value assumption (ambiguous syntax)
--   The arguments to InfVerif indicate some rule set was applied to the INF (such as Universal)
+-   The arguments to InfVerif indicate that a rule set should be applied to the INF (such as Universal)

-Warnings are not required to be fixed, and typically relate to the following conditions:
--   Syntax that may be incorrect, but has valid scenarios where it is appropriate
--   Syntax that is valid for the given InfVerif parameters, but is an error in other modes, such as Universal

 While you don't need to fix warnings before submitting your driver on the Dev Center, we recommend taking the time to understand the issue being reported.
-For example, a section that is unreferenced by the INF parser results in warning 2083.
-However, the unreferenced section might exist to be parsed by external code.
-In such a case, the 2083 can be ignored.
 If you don't understand a given warning, your INF might not always behave as you expect.

+Warnings are typically related to:
+-   Syntax that may be incorrect, but has valid scenarios where it is appropriate
+-   Syntax that is valid for the given InfVerif parameters but is an error in other modes, such as Universal

--   Universal errors are reported as errors if:
+Issues related to the Universal setting appear as errors if:
     -   In Visual Studio, you build your driver with target platform set to **Universal** or **Mobile**.
     -   You run InfVerif.exe from the command line and specify the /u flag.
--   Universal errors are reported as warnings if:
+Issues related to the Universal setting appear as warnings if:
     -   In Visual Studio, you build your driver with target platform set to **Desktop**.
     -   You run InfVerif.exe from the command line and do not specify the /u flag.